Country of origin: syria

 [r] Yes.
 We had a group of 5-6 people who knew each other.

-[i] From all the way from Damascus to Antwerp together?
+[i] From the whole way of Damascus to Antwerp together?

 [r] No. Because there were friends who came after us.
 To Belgium.
-But I also know these people from the past.
-But it was very nice to be together with people from your country.
+But I also know those people from the past.
+But it was very cool that you are together with people in your country.

-[i] And what was it like for you to learn Dutch at Linguapolis?
+[i] And what was it like for you Learn Dutch at Linguapolis?

-At Linguapolis, it was pretty good for me…in the beginning, it was hard to be good for you because you start directly from a certain level, you don’t start from scratch.
+[r] Em … at Linguapolis it was reasonable for me … In the beginning it was hard hard because you start directly from a certain level, You don’t start from zero.
 So, for example, the teachers talk to you directly in Dutch.
-And there is no other common language to learn.
+And there is no other common language to learn a little.
 So I remember the first course and the second course were very intensive and very difficult.
 But we had nothing else to do.
 So I always had to work a lot on Dutch.

-[i] And do you remember the moment when you realised that you could already speak Dutch well?
+[i] And do you remember the moment when you realized that you could already speak Dutch?
 And when you felt comfortable with Dutch?

-[r] Er…not necessarily.
-But I always went to bars to meet new people.
-I never stayed home.
-Because if I stay at home and don’t talk to anyone, then Dutch will always be on the same level.
+[r] Eh … not necessarily.
+But I always went to a café to get to know new people.
+I never stayed at home.
+Because yes if I stay at home and don’t talk to anyone, Dutch will always stay at the same level.
 It will never develop.
-So yes, I had met some friends here in Belgium.
+So yes I got to know a few friends here in Belgium.
 Belgian friends.
-And they helped me talk Dutch so much.
-And I often went to… Events where you can practice your Dutch.
+And they helped me talk to Dutch so much.
+And I often went to … Events where you Can practice Dutch.
 And that helped me a lot.

-[i] And what other languages do you speak?
+[i] And which other languages do you speak?

-[r] My mother tongue is Arabic and English.
+[r] My native language is Arabic and English.

-[i] And what was perhaps the most difficult thing for you in Dutch compared to English, for example?
+[i] And what was perhaps the most difficult for you in Dutch compared to English for example?

-[r] The hardest?
-Yes, the structure of the sentences.
+[r] The most difficult?
+Yes the structure of the sentences.
 The grammar was completely new to me.
-And some statements in Dutch as well.
+And some statements also in Dutch.
 Some letters we don’t have in Arabic.
 They were also difficult because sometimes you say it but it’s different.

 [i] For example?